Terms, Rates, Points, Down Payments

 Are you ready to choose your loan type?
-Get ready to make lots of interconnected decisions.
 Here are four key choices you’ll have make.

-Lenders want to give their customers choices.
-After all, every borrower has a unique situation.
+Lenders want to give their customers choices as every borrower has a unique situation.
 That doesn’t make choosing any easier for you, though, because there’s a lot to consider.

 As you make your pick, remember that different loan terms can make for very different loan experiences.